443PranavMishra/ClueBird/README.md

 | Macro avg F1 | 0.842 |
 | Weighted avg F1 | 0.841 |

-Context worth noting: fine-grained bird species classification from real-world photos is a meaningfully.
-Reasons the gap makes sense:
+Context worth noting: fine-grained bird species classification from real-world photos is a genuinely hard problem.
+Reasons an 84.4% ceiling (rather than, say, 97%+) makes sense here:

-- **200 classes vs. 150**, more room for confusion
+- **200 fine-grained classes** — a lot of room for visual confusion between similar species
-- **Real photos vs. clean game art** — birds vary hugely in pose, lighting, background clutter, and distance, while the Pokémon set was consistent-style renders
+- **Real-world photos** — birds vary hugely in pose, lighting, background clutter, and distance
 - **Much higher inter-species similarity** — many species within the same genus (sparrows, warblers) differ only in subtle plumage details
 - 80-90% test accuracy with a plainly fine-tuned CNN (no attention modules or part-based localization) is in line with published baselines on CUB-200-style benchmarks